Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Let's go to a Canadian tour to Saskatchewan.

-I reckon I almost didn't say a single one of those words, right?
+I reckon I almost didn't say it as single one of those words, right?

 Mussels from Brussels.